kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 So it would be very strange for me to see, after seeing them just rock up in my dusty old lecture theater where the video was shot.
 In the class, if everyone turned up there might have been 15 people there.

 W.B.T.G.
 Slinger:
-I brought a musician friend to see them for the first time in 2019, and his first comment afterwards was that they do it like a high school band.
+I brought a musician friend to see them for the first time in 2019, and his first comment afterwards was that they're still doing it like a high school band.
 Like it's pretty simple up on stage and very straightforward, there's not much pretense to it.
 You might find it remarkable how organic they still are, but yeah it's the crowd that's a pretty big deal these days.

 Dr. Barry Hill:
 Yeah, I've watched a lot of YouTube videos of them performing and sort of just tracked their career, because it's been so great to see them.